Wolkabout/MoreModbus/README.md

 This library requires:
 - GNU GCC and G++
 - CMake
-- Libmodbus (this is downloaded by the script)
+- Libmodbus (this is downloaded by CMake automatically)

 So run
 ```shell script